AusClimateService/qqscale/docs/method_ecdfm.md

   perform the bias correction on the model grid and then downscale the bias corrected model data.
   Our qqscale software does the former and downscales the model data first using bilinear interpolation.
-- *Qunatiles (number and interpolation)*:
-  Our qqscale software allows the user to specify the number of quantiles to calculate and what interpolation method to use to determine the bias correction for target data points that fall between two quantiles.
-  The software default is 100 quantiles and nearest neighbour interpolation.
-  We've found that linear and cubic interpolation (the other options) is much more computationally expensive and produces very similar results to nearest neighbour.
 - *Time grouping*:
   It is common to bias correct individual seasons or months separately to avoid conflating different times of the year